+The best cinnamon rolls ever can be ready in time for supper (or breakfast) with this delicious and simple recipe.
 When I was a kid, I somehow got the idea that making cinnamon rolls was hard.
 While it does have steps that need to be done in sequence, this recipe revealed to me that making the best cinnamon rolls isn’t difficult, it just takes time.

-These really are the best cinnamon rolls ever
+These really are the best cinnamon rolls ever!

 Blue Ribbon Winner